cncf/tag-contributor-strategy/CONTRIBUTING.md

 information, in the strategy repo, is strictly for our groups planning purposes only.

+## Sign Your Commits

+### DCO
+Licensing is important to open source projects.
+It provides some assurances that the software will continue to be available based under the terms that the author(s) desired.
+We require that contributors sign off on commits submitted to our project's repositories.
+The [Developer Certificate of Origin (DCO)](https://probot.github.io/apps/dco/) is a way to certify that you wrote and have the right to contribute the code you are submitting to the project.

+You sign-off by adding the following to your commit messages.
+Your sign-off must match the git user and email associated with the commit.

+    This is my commit message

+    Signed-off-by: Your Name <your.name@example.com>

+Git has a `-s` command line option to do this automatically:

+    git commit -s -m 'This is my commit message'

+If you forgot to do this and have not yet pushed your changes to the remote repository, you can amend your commit with the sign-off by running

+    git commit --amend -s

 ## How to Help

 **Contributors and/or Maintainers of a CNCF incubated or graduated project:**